brianadams2337/containerstore-demo/modules/cms/README.md

 As part of the Storefront Boilerplate `package.json`, some additional scripts are included to interact with Storyblok.

 To interact with Storyblok, a `STORYBLOK_PERSONAL_TOKEN` and the `STORYBLOK_SPACE_ID` need to be set as part of a dedicated `.env.storyblok` file.
-Check [scayle.dev/.../storefront-core/cms-integration-overview#initial-development-setup](https://scayle.dev/en/dev/storefront-core/cms-integration-overview#initial-development-setup) for more details.
+Check [Storefront Developer Guide / Integrations / CMS](https://scayle.dev/en/storefront-guide/developer-guide/integrations/cms) for more details.

 - `storyblok:download`
   - Downloads the latest components from the respective Storyblok space using Storyblok CLI
 - `storyblok:generate`
-  - Uses the downloaded components JSON schema and transforms it into TypeScript types (See [scayle.dev/.../storefront-core/cms-integration-overview#type-definitions](<[#type-definitions](https://scayle.dev/en/dev/storefront-core/cms-integration-overview#type-definitions)>))
+  - Uses the downloaded components JSON schema and transforms it into TypeScript types
 - `storyblok:login`
   - Authenticates local development environment with Storyblok CLI
 - `storyblok:unused`